-DURING his last NBA game ever Dwyane Wade overtook Elgin Baylor to move into 29th all-time for scoring.
+During his last NBA game ever Dwyane Wade overtook Elgin Baylor to move into 29th all-time for scoring.
 He’s never been regarded as the greatest offensive guard, but Wade, a career 22.0 PPG scorer, holds his own in this category.
 Unfortunately, Dirk Nowitzki made a name for himself in the NBA on the offensive end of the court.
 His trademark fadeaway jump shot will be played on highlight reels for year’s to come and with 31,560 points to his name (6th most all-time) Dirk is the highest-scoring foreign-born player in NBA history.

 WADE – 2006 NBA Finals Game 3

-WADE finished the game with a game-high 13 rebounds and fittingly broke up Dallas’ potentially game-tying inbound play as time expired, giving Miami a 98-96 victory.
+Wade finished the game with a game-high 13 rebounds and fittingly broke up Dallas’ potentially game-tying inbound play as time expired, giving Miami a 98-96 victory.
 It was the first of four straight W’s for the Heat, who went on to win the franchises first championship in six games.
-For all the late game heroics, iconic dunks and memorable performances Dwyane Wade has dished up in the 21st century, his final six and a half minutes of Game 3 altered the 2006 Finals and stand out as the crowning moment in his storied career.
+For all the late-game heroics, iconic dunks and memorable performances Dwyane Wade has dished up in the 21st century, his final six and a half minutes of Game 3 altered the 2006 Finals and stand out as the crowning moment in his storied career.

 NOWITZKI – 2011 NBA Finals Game 2

-A go-ahead three, followed by the picturesque game-winning lay-up are standout moments in the ’11 Finals that fans will take about for years to come.
+A go-ahead three, followed by the picturesque game-winning lay-up are standout moments from Nowitzki in the ’11 Finals that fans will take about for years to come.
 In LeBron James and Chris Bosh’s first season at Miami, many expected them to waltz to the championship (sound familiar) and while the Game 2 triumph didn’t instantly lead to a Mavericks run, it gave them the belief that they could topple Goliath.
-Dallas went on to win the series in six games on Miami’s own court, helping Dirk and Dallas abolish the ’06 demons.
+Dallas went on to win the series in six games on Miami’s own court, helping Dirk and Dallas abolish their ’06 demons.

 Image from pinterest.com.au